-The \mathcode, \delcode, \catcode, \sfcode, \lccode and \uccode (and the new \hjcode) tables are now sparse arrays that are implemented in C. They are no longer part of the $T_EX$

-'equivalence table' and because each had 1.1 million entries with a few memory words each, this makes a major difference in memory usage.
+The \mathcode, \delcode, \catcode, \sfcode, \lccode and \uccode (and the new \hjcode) tables are now sparse arrays that are implemented in C. They are no longer part of the $T_EX$ 'equivalence table' and because each had 1.1 million entries with a few memory words each, this makes a major difference in memory usage.
+Performance is not really hurt by this.

-The \catcode, \sfcode, \lccode, \uccode and \hjcode assignments do not yet show up when using the $\varepsilon$ -TFX tracing routines \tracingassigns and \tracingrestores.
+The \catcode, \sfcode, \lccode, \uccode and \hjcode assignments don't show up when using the $\varepsilon$ -TEX tracing routines \tracingassigns and \tracingrestores but we don't see that as a real limitation.

-A side-effect of the current implementation is that \global is now more expensive in terms of processing than non-global assignments.
+A side-effect of the current implementation is that \global is now more expensive in terms of processing than non-global assignments but not many users will notice that.

-The glyph ids within a font are also managed by means of a sparse array as glyph ids can go up to index $2^{21} - 1$ .
+The glyph ids within a font are also managed by means of a sparse array as glyph ids can go up to index $2^{21} - 1$ but these are never accessed directly so again users will not notice this.